Behaviour-Analytics/moodle-block_behaviour/README.md

 less the bar graphs.

 There is also a surveys link that allows for survey management.
 There are 3 surveys installed by default and there is the option to make custom surveys.
-Currently only Likert scale and binary choice questions are available.
 The link in the surveys menu can be used in a URL type course module to give students access to the survey.
 The course id needs to be passed in the URL as well, which is done in the settings under URL variables, where the value is "id".
 Currently, a student may only take a survey once.
 When viewing survey responses, it is